 Luxury watches and timepieces often carry an extremely high value.
 This value is determined based on the materials used, the brand or the maker, the age and condition of the piece and the provenance of the item.
-Manufacturers with the best reputation tend to produce the highest value timepieces: watches by Rolex, A Lange Sohne, Audemars Piguet and Patek Philippe are among the most frequent names brought in to us for valuation.
+Manufacturers with the best reputation tend to produce the highest value timepieces: watches by Rolex, A Lange Sohne, Audemars Piguet, and Patek Philippe are among the most frequent names brought in to us for valuation.

-Jewellery and diamonds are valued against a number of conditions, including the materials and gems used, the age and condition of the item, the origins and provenance of the piece and its anticipated retail value on the modern market.
+Jewellery is valued against a number of conditions, including the materials and gems used, the age and condition of the item, the origins and provenance of the piece and its anticipated retail value on the modern market.
 We will consider any fine jewellery piece, including bracelets and necklaces, rings, earrings, brooches and pins, and individual diamonds, gemstones and pearls.
 If you have the laboratory report for your jewellery, we can often provide you with a higher valuation against which your loan can be taken.

 As specialists in valuations and appraisals, we are well placed to give you an accurate assessment of your fine art pieces.
 If you are in possession of original pieces by prestigious artists, you could unlock the value held within them by bringing them to our Mayfair pawnbrokers.
 We consider the artist and their reputation, the quality and renown of the work, the condition it has been kept in and the market value of similar pieces.
 Our artwork loans are offered against paintings and drawings, sculptures, and ornamental or decorative pieces.